-It’s no secret that those who come to Sunday PM service are the most committed people you’ve got, at least in terms of faithful attendance.
-Board members, musicians, children’s workers, nursery attendants, and more get up from their Sunday afternoon time and have given years to serving faithfully.
-What an opportunity to encouage those who make the place run!
-As a leader, honestly, if I didn’t have Sunday night to do that, I’d have to create a new venue to do it.
+It’s no secret that those who come to Sunday PM service are the most committed people you’ve got, at least in terms of faithful church attendance.
+Board members, musicians, children’s workers, nursery attendants, and more get up from their Sunday afternoon time and have given decades to serving God's people.
+What an opportunity to encourage those who make the place run!
+As a leader, honestly, if I didn’t have Sunday night to do that, I’d have to create a new venue to do it -- it's that vital.

 Even though they were present for your Sunday morning service, they were probably serving anyway.
 They gave out.
 They come into Sunday evening with deflated tires — you are the air compressor.
 Pump ’em up.

 3. It gives me a chance to develop systematic Bible study content.